sitewhere/sitewhere.github.io/tutorials/rpi/node-red-dht11-logic.md

 # {{page.title}}
-This tutorial uses temperature/humidity data from a DHT11 sensor and adds SiteWhere server logic processing to dynamically generate alerts and forward data to InitialState.com for visualization.
+This tutorial uses temperature/humidity data from a DHT11 sensor and adds SiteWhere server logic processing to dynamically generate alerts and forward data to [InitialState.com](http://www.initialstate.com) for visualization.

 ## Getting Started
 This tutorial builds on a Node-RED flow created in a previous tutorial.
 To build the initial flow step-by-step, follow the tutorial [here](node-red-dht11.html).
-You can also get started by importing the flow by opening the Node-RED web application, choosing the toolbar in the top-right corner, choosing import, and copying the content below via the clipboard.
+You can also take a shortcut and import the flow by opening the Node-RED web application, choosing the toolbar in the top-right corner, choosing import, and copying the content below via the clipboard.
 After placing the nodes, the flow is ready to work with.